jochumdev/microlobby/docs/spec.md

 - The `secret` that is returned is a unique, unpredictable, short-lived, game-scoped identifier (==could be a UUID or a separate authenticated JWT==) that the client then sends to the host when connecting.
 (The host can then use this to identify the client to the lobby server.
 It cannot be used by any other user/host to identify a client.)
   - This helps prevent: (a) users from spoofing other users' identities when connecting to a host, (b) hosts from spoofing user joins.

+**CLIENT NOTES**:

+- The client needs to store the secret for other game related actions.

 **SERVER NOTES**:

+- Stores the secret in within the gamedb, for future actions.
 - Must implement rate-limiting by (at least):
   - Account